tobiasHeinke/monostyle/docs/tools.md

 ### mark

-Check punctuation marks and capitalization.
+Check punctuation marks placing, spacing and usage of specific marks like ampersand.

 ### whitespace